kentcdodds/split-guide/README.md

 ### Templates

 There are three directives you can use in your files.
 Each of these is used with a `START` and `END`.
+If you do not want to type these yourself and use atom as your editor, there is [a plugin](https://github.com/janis-kra/split-guide-atom) that does this for you.

 #### Directives